nivetha-ari/Cognorise-Info-Tech-/README.md

 Analyzing the distribution of employment and unemployment between rural and urban areas will shed light on the disparities in job opportunities.
 It will help in devising strategies to bridge the rural-urban employment gap and promote balanced economic development.

+**Task 3: 80 cereals:**

+This project explores the fascinating world of breakfast cereals using Power BI.
+By analyzing the dataset containing information on 80 cereals, we uncover insights that can revolutionize the breakfast aisle.
+From nutritional content to consumer preferences, this analysis sheds light on what makes cereals click.

+**Insights**

+**Nutritional Breakdown**: Pie charts and donut charts visualize the distribution of key vitamins,protiens aiding in understanding the nutritional landscape of cereals.

+**Top Performers**: Clustered column charts with lines highlight the top-performing cereals based on carbohydrates and protien.

+**Trend Analysis:** Line charts unveil trends in ratings over time, offering insights into changing consumer demands and industry dynamics.

+**Key Metrics:** Cards provide a snapshot of important metrics such as  calorie content, and sugar levels,fats facilitating quick comparisons and decision-making.

+**User Interaction:** Slicers empower users to dynamically filter and explore data based on parameters like manufacturer, cereal type, and name enhancing the depth of analysis.